vinaybranham/bike_classification/README.md

 # bike_classification
-Mountain bikes and Road bikes classification
+Mountain bikes and Road bikes classification using VGG like architecture.